GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

-- **Look at your dashboards**
+- Look at your SLO dashboards to spot issues (wait a few minutes).

-  - Check the SLO dashboards, if the backend server has been reset correctly (prerequisite step), and a few minutes have passed, you should see that the **Main Page Load SLOs** are well within expected range.

-- **Investigate the Issue**
+- Investigate the Issue
   - To get to the bottom of this mystery, open a new **incognito/private** browser window and navigate to the Movie Guru frontend.
   - Refresh the page a few times and see if you spot something wrong.

-- **Your Challenge:**

-  - **Observe:**  Carefully observe what happens when you try to use the Movie Guru website.
-What issues are you experiencing?
-  - **Analyze:**  Compare your observations with the data displayed on the dashboards.
+- Compare your observations with the data displayed on the dashboards.
 What discrepancies do you notice?
-  - **Explain:**  Explain the reason for the difference between what users are reporting and what the dashboards are showing.
-What might be causing this discrepancy?
-  - **Consider:**  What are the implications of this discrepancy for your monitoring and alerting strategy?
-How can you improve your monitoring to better reflect the actual user experience?
+- Explain the reason for the difference between what users are reporting and what the dashboards are showing.  - How can you improve your monitoring to better reflect the actual user experience?

 ### Success Criteria

-- **Identify the monitoring gap:**  Explain that the current dashboards only track server-side metrics and lack visibility into the frontend performance, leading to a blind spot in monitoring.
-- **Pinpoint the potential cause:**  Deduce that a recent change likely broke the connection between the frontend and backend, causing the user-facing issues.
+- Identify the monitoring gap
+- Pinpoint the potential cause
-- **(Optional) Dive deeper:** Investigate further and discover the root cause: half of the frontend pods are configured with an incorrect backend URL, preventing them from communicating with the backend.
+- [Optional] Dive deeper: Investigate further and discover the root cause
-- **Realize the importance of end-to-end monitoring:** Understand that monitoring user-facing interfaces and interactions is crucial for accurately reflecting the user experience and detecting issues that may not be visible in server-side metrics alone.
-- **Propose solutions:** Suggest ways to improve monitoring, such as real user monitoring (RUM) to track frontend performance and availability from the user's perspective.
+- Propose solutions

 ### Learning Resources